AHangstefer/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is short for Document Object Model and is an inferface or go-between that acceses webpages and allows manipulation of the page's content.

 2. What is an event?

+ An event is an action taken by the user or browser.

 3. What is an event listener?

+An evnet listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+You can use methods on arrays but not nodelists, so using data from an array is easier to manipulate.

 5. What is a component?

+A component is code that can be saved and reused when and where needed.

 ### Git Set up